stefansphtr/Train_Simple_Neural_Network/README.md

   </a>
 </p>

-# Train Simple Neural Network
+# **Train Simple Neural Network**

+## **Overview**
-Back on April 16, 2024 I attend the lecture "Mastering Unsupervised Learning and ANN Basics: An Overview" by Bangkit Academy 2024, the lecture was held by Instructor [Rahmat Fajri](https://github.com/rfajri27).
-Our Instructor give us a challenge to solve the problem by building a neural network model using TensorFlow and Keras.
+Back on April 16, 2024 I attended the lecture "*Mastering Unsupervised Learning and ANN Basics: An Overview*" by Bangkit Academy 2024, the lecture was held by Instructor [Rahmat Fajri](https://github.com/rfajri27).
+Our Instructor gave us a challenge to solve the problem by building a neural network model using TensorFlow and Keras.
 The problem is to predict the output of the given input X and Y array.
 The input X and Y array are given as follows:

 ```python
 # Defining the input array 'X'